kuzudb/kuzudb.github.io/docs/blog/meet-kuzu.md

 # Meet Kùzu 🤗

-Today we are very excited to make an initial version of Kùzu public!
+Today we are very excited to make an initial version of [Kùzu public on github](https://github.com/kuzudb/kuzu)!
 Kùzu is a new embedddable property graph database management system (GDBMS) that is designed for high scalability and very fast querying.
 We are releasing Kùzu today under a permissible MIT license.
 Through years of research on GDBMSs, we observed a lack of highly efficient GDBMS in the market that adopts state-of-the-art